sunsetian/orbe-agent-avatar/README.md

   - **Thinking**: When the AI is processing information
   - **Talking**: When the AI is speaking or responding

-- **Smooth Transitions**: Seamless transitions between animation states
+- **Interactive Mouse Effects**: Physics-based interaction with mouse movement
-- **Visibility Controls**: Scale animations for turning the element on/off
+- **Smooth Transitions**: Seamless transitions between animation states with physics-based animations
-- **Organic 3D Rendering**: Distortion-based animations that create an organic feel
+- **Visibility Controls**: Scale animations for turning the element on/off with realistic physics effects
-- **PNG Sequence Support**: Support for loading animation sequences from PNG files
+- **Organic 3D Rendering**: High-resolution metaballs for smooth, bubble-like appearance
-- **Performance Optimized**: Efficient rendering for smooth animations
+- **Performance Optimized**: Efficient rendering for smooth animations even with complex physics
 - **React Integration**: Easy to integrate into React projects

 ## Getting Started